Notre Dame vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 - Notre Dame is 7-3-0 against the spread this season.

-- Notre Dame's games this year have gone over the total in five out of 10 opportunities (50%).
+- Notre Dame's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).

 - When Notre Dame records more than 30.2 points, it is 5-2 against the spread and 7-0 overall.